numaproj/numaflow/docs/operations/installation.md

 By default, the Numaflow controller is installed with `Active-Passive` HA strategy enabled, which means you can run the controller with multiple replicas (defaults to 1 in the manifests).

-To turn off HA, add following environment variable to the deployment spec.
+To turn off HA, add the following environment variable to the deployment spec.

 ```
       name: NUMAFLOW_LEADER_ELECTION_DISABLED